-To qualify to become a wayfarer guide, a character must fulfill all the following criteria.
+Requirements To qualify to become a wayfarer guide, a character must fulfill all the following criteria.
 Skills: Knowledge (arcana) 10 ranks, Knowledge (geography) 10 ranks.
 Spell: Able to cast teleport.

 Special: A prospective wayfarer guide must join the Wayfarers Union (although she can later quit without losing previously acquired levels).

-The wayfarer guide's class skills (and the key ability for each skill) are Concentration (Con), Craft (Int), Knowledge (all skills, taken individually) (Int), Profession (Wis), Speak Language (n/a), and Spellcraft (Int).

-TABLE 2-21: THE WAYFARER GUIDE

-Base Attack Fort Ref Will Bonus Save Save Save Special Spells per Day/Spells Known +0 +0 +0 +2 Enhanced capacity, improved range +1 level of existing spellcasting class +1 +0 +0 +3 Extra teleportation +1 +1 +1 +3 Enhanced accuracy +1 level of existing spellcasting class Bonus +0 +1 Bonus Save +0 +0 +1 +0 Bonus Save Save +0 +0 +0 +1 +0 +0 Bonus Save Save Save +0 +0 +0 +2 +1 +0 +0 +3 BonusSaveSaveSaveSpecial+0+0+0+2Enhanced capacity, improved range+1+0+0+3Extra teleportation
+Class Skills The wayfarer guide's class skills (and the key ability for each skill) are Concentration (Con), Craft (Int), Knowledge (all skills, taken individually) (Int), Profession (Wis), Speak Language (n/a), and Spellcraft (Int).
+TABLE 2-21: THE WAYFARER GUIDE OLL Z ~ 1.
+111E 117111 Level Base Attack Bonus Fort Save Ref Save Will Save Special Spells per Day/Spells Known 100 T. I +1 level of existing spellcasting class 1st +0 +0 +0 +2 Enhanced capacity, improved range +1 level of existing spendasting class 2nd .1 +0 +0 +3 Extra teleportation Times to the second sec ZIIU +1 TU TU 10 Extra tereportation a record of the second 3rd +1 +1 +1 +3 Enhanced accuracy +1 level of existing spellcasting class Skill Points at Each Level: 2 + Int modifier.

-All the following are class features of the wayfarer guide prestige class.
+Class Features All the following are class features of the wayfarer guide prestige class.
 Weapon and Armor Proficiency: Wayfarer guides gain no proficiency with any weapon or armor.
 Spells per Day/Spells Known: At 1st and 3rd level, a wayfarer guide gains new spells per day (and spells known, if applicable) as if she had also gained a level in a spellcasting class to which she belonged before adding the prestige class level.
 She does not, however, gain any other benefit a character of that class would have gained (improved chance of turning or destroying undead, a bonus feat, and so on).
 If she had more than one spellcasting class before becoming a wayfarer guide, she must decide to which class to add each level for the purpose of determining spells per day and spells known.
 Enhanced Capacity (Ex): A wayfarer guide can transport material more efficiently.
 When casting any spell with the teleportation descriptor that allows other willing creatures to be brought along, a wayfarer guide can bring along one additional Medium touched willing creature (carrying gear or objects up to its maximum load) per class level, subject to the same restrictions given in the teleport spell description.

-with a single teleport spell (instead of the normal limit of 1,000 miles for a 10th-level caster).
+For example, a 9th-level wizard/ 2nd-level wayfarer guide can bring up to five other Medium or smaller creatures with her (instead of the normal limit of three creatures for an 11th-level caster).
+Improved Range (Ex): A wayfarer guide can travel greater distances when teleporting.
+When the character casts any spell with the teleportation descriptor, the maximum distance covered by the spell increases by 50%.
+For example, a 9th-level wizard/ 1st-level wayfarer guide can teleport up to 1,500 miles with a single teleport spell (instead of the normal limit of 1,000 miles for a 10th-level caster).